 What we talked about

-Our guest today, Daniel Solid, works as an entrepreneur business leader in Atlanta, Georgia.
+Our guest today, Kevin Daniel, works as an entrepreneur business leader in Atlanta, Georgia.
 Not only does he manage in business, he also manages in the business of the Kingdom of God by making disciples and planting churches all over Atlanta.
 He was born and raised in Atlanta; his mother was a public school teacher, and his dad worked as a salesman.

 Ministry opportunities in the marketplace